Last Updated on June 23, 2020 by Christine Kaaloa

 My favorite food vendor street: the main streets at Sala Daeng BTS station

-6) Unroll yourself with a Thai massage
+6. Get a Thai massage

 How does an hour-long massage for $6 sound?
 Aahhh, heavenly.
 You don’t have to walk far to find a massage parlor that will take tender touches on your tootsies!
 Neck trouble or back stress… no problem.
 Outdoor massage areas work great too.